 Oh, the fireflies.
-If you’re not from around here, I’m going to give you a tip—a great time to visit Great Smoky Mountains National Park (GSMNP) is late May until the middle of June.
+If you’re not from around here, I’m going to give you a tip.
+If you haven’t planned on things to do this summer yet, a great time to visit Great Smoky Mountains National Park (GSMNP) is late May until the middle of June.
 Specifically, you’ll want to plan your trip for when you can see the Synchronous Fireflies.
 It’s an incredible phenomenon that only happens in a handful of places around the world.
 GSMNP is the best-known spot to catch it!

 *Disclaimer- I’m a Tennessee girl through and through.
 I call them lightning bugs, but because the National Park Service calls them fireflies, that’s how I’ll refer to them in this blog.
 Check out this map that diagrams the regional breakdown of firefly vs. lightning bug.

 I’m telling you all this because the park service just announced dates for the application period for Synchronous Firefly viewing.
 It’s become such a popular thing to see, you have to get in a lottery if you want a seat for the show!
-Click here for more information about the lottery.
 It’s a coveted ticket and tough to come by because who isn’t enchanted by an evening of watching fireflies dance?